nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 A final parameter that is unique to the size estimation service is `total-granule-input-bytes`: this is required when passing `nc4` or `ascii` as the format values.
 This parameter represents the size of the granules when no subsetting operation is being peformed.

+## Examples

+Some example usage is given in the adjacent panel to the right.

 > Get a size estimate for one granule and one variable: